-For all the flak the profession sometimes gets about dishonesty, when it comes down to it people respect lawyers because attorneys have the power to protect them.
-It was lawyers who designed the very fabric of our government and society and it is lawyers we look to when we need help or redress.
-At their best, lawyers trade in truth, justice, liberty and fairness.
-The very fact that lawyers have the power to do this – and to influence so much in so many arenas – indicates the might and nobility of the profession and the reason why it is held in such esteem by those who are not vested with such power.
+For all the flak the profession sometimes gets about dishonesty, when it comes down to it, people respect lawyers because they have the power to protect them.
+Lawyers designed the very fabric of our government agencies and society, and we look to lawyers when we need help or redress.
+At their best, lawyers trade in truth, justice, liberty, and fairness.
+The very fact that lawyers have the power to do this and to influence so much in so many arenas indicates the might and nobility of the profession and the reason why it is held in such esteem by those who are not vested with such power.

-The respect that being an attorney gives you is something that no one can ever take away from you.
+The respect that being an attorney gives you is something that no one can ever take away.
 You cannot put a price on that.
-There are few other professions that offer such a rapid and virtually guaranteed pass to the middle and upper-middle classes as being an attorney.
-You can come out of the lower classes, or out of the worst imaginable background, but once you become an attorney you suddenly have the respect of society.
+Few other professions offer such a rapid and virtually guaranteed pass to the middle and upper-middle classes as being an attorney.
+You can come out of the lower classes or out of the worst imaginable background, but once you become an attorney, you suddenly have the respect of society.

-It is true that some areas of the county have proportionately more attorneys than other places and thus attorneys may not command as much awe in those places (such as Washington, DC, New York and Los Angeles); however, for the most part people in society respect attorneys and view them with distinction even in areas where they are plentiful.
+Some areas of the country indeed have proportionately more attorneys than other places and thus they may not command as much awe in Washington, DC, New York, and Los Angeles where there are a lot of lawyers; however, for the most part, people in society respect attorneys and view them with distinction even in areas where they are plentiful.

 All attorneys have to do is announce to the world that they are attorneys and people will find them and pay them money.
-If you are an attorney you can set up an office out of your home, rent a small office, or set up a small business with a few other attorneys.
-You’ll need a website, some marketing and may have to knock on some doors—but if you want to have your own business, a law license allows you to do this.
-It is fast, simple and cheap, and yet you are expected to be able to charge a lot of money for your services.
-You can take contingency cases, charge by the hour—it’s up to you.
+If you are an attorney, you can set up an office out of your home, rent a small office, or operates a small business with a few other attorneys.
+You will need a website, some marketing, and may have to knock on some doors—but if you want to have your own business, a law license allows you to do this.
+It is fast, simple, and cheap, and yet you are expected to be able to charge a lot of money for your services.
+You can take contingency cases, charge by the hour—it is up to you.
 If you get a law degree, you suddenly have a world of opportunities open to you for starting your own business.

 If an attorney is ambitious, that attorney can always use his or her law license to start a successful business.
 Not only that, he or she may get government subsidies to get things off to a good start.
-According to a 2013 New York Times article, only two percent of small law practices were located in rural areas – even though one-fifth of the country lives in such areas.
+According to this New York Times article, only 2 percent of small law practices are located in rural areas, even though one-fifth of the US populace lives in such areas.
 In some places in the United States, you might need to travel a hundred miles or more just to find an attorney.
 Things were so dire in South Dakota that the state passed a law offering attorneys an annual subsidy to live and work in the state’s rural areas.
 Other states are also apparently looking into such measures to address lawyer-in-remote-area-scarcity issues.

-- Attorneys Have the Opportunity to Work with Important Clients and Interesting People
+4. Attorneys Have The Opportunity To Work With Important Clients And Interesting People

 A few weeks after I got my law license, I found myself sitting in the world headquarters of Northrop Grumman sorting through a bunch of documents about a classified submarine that the company had built and sold to a South American government.
 I then proceeded to write motions for this client over the next several months.

 There are few professions where you will get to do significant work for these sorts of clients as quickly as you will by practicing law.
-Whether your client is the government, a major corporation, or an important entrepreneur, when you practice law you have the opportunity to work for and advise important clients.
-As such, you can help shape national and world events and it can be exciting and gratifying to participate in global affairs in this way.
+Whether your client is the government, a major corporation, or an important entrepreneur, when you practice, you have the opportunity to work for and advise important clients.
+As such, you can help shape national and world events.
+It can be exciting and gratifying to participate in global affairs in this way.

 If you choose to represent individuals, you will no doubt find them and their issues to be equally interesting.
 You will gain profound insight into human behavior and possibly even come to better understand yourself through understanding your clients.

-- Attorneys Have the Ability to Easily Transition Between and Among Various Venues
+5. Attorneys Have The Ability To Easily Transition Between And Among Various Venues

 When you are practicing law, you can work in a wide variety of practice settings.
-It is not uncommon for attorneys to start out in the government, go to work for a law firm, go in-house, start their own practices and even work as a law professor as well.
-There is such a wide variety of opportunities and settings that an attorney can be part of it is astonishing.
+It is not uncommon for attorneys to start out in the government, go to work for lead law firms, go in-house, start their own practices, and even work as a law professor as well.
+There are such a wide variety of opportunities and settings that an attorney can be part of it is astonishing.

-- Attorneys Have the Ability to Make Profound Changes in Society
+6. Attorneys Have The Ability To Make Profound Changes In Society